 So far, for the worldly aspects.
 Now let’s turn to the spiritual signs which are so obvious once they have pointed out to you.

 Furthermore, we must mention the Hermitage of Our Lady of Garden Closed in hamlet Warfhuizen.
 Also nearby the starting point of hike to island Schiermonnikoog.
 Really a fascinating place!
 Do visit it when you are in the hood.
 Wadden Sea guide Peter Rozema lives in village Wehe-Den Horn, also located in this same area.
 The part wehe stems from the morpheme wîha meaning holy place, idol, or altar.
 The Old English language has a similar word, namely wēoh, which can also be found in the epic poem Beowulf.
 So, no coincidence but a clear sign too.
-Think also of Herwen more to the south in the Netherlands, which is composed of harh-wiha meaning ‘temple’ or ‘consecrated sanctuary’ (Kerkhof 2022).
-At Herwen a complete Roman temple complex has been found.
+Think also of the village of Wijhe in province Overijssel, and of Herwen in province Gelderland, even more to the south in the Netherlands.
+The latter, Herwen, is composed of harh-wiha meaning ‘temple’ or ‘consecrated sanctuary’ (Kerkhof 2022).
+At Herwen a unique, complete Roman temple complex has been found in 2022.

 Another sign that gives away the spiritual significance, is the size of the group.
 The maximum size of a group that may wander with a guide on this route is twelve.
 That is no coincidence either.
 Twelve being the holy number of the twelve Disciples of Christ.
 When Saint Willibrord crossed the North Sea to Frisia around the year 690, he was part of a group of twelve monks.
 The famous, fifth-century Voyage of Saint Brandon the Navigator, likewise.
 Saint Brandon too was part of a group of twelve monks who set out to sea to preach the Gospel in foreign, unknown and heathen lands.
 The oldest lighthouse of the Wadden Sea stands at island Terschelling and is called after this saint, namely the Brandaris.
 It is dated end sixteenth century.